-The Group recorded cost of sales and services of ₱ 7.681 billion, a decline of 19% from its 2013 level of P 9.476 billion primary due to a 23% decrease in the sales volume of petroleum products.
-The lower decline in percentage of costs of sales by 19% compared to the decline of 23% in volume is a result of sales mix.
-This year, the ratio of retail compared to commercial/industrial (C&I) accounts improved by 12%.
+The Group recorded cost of sales and services of \$\mathbb{P}\$ 16.887 billion, a decline of 16% from its 2013 level of P 20.228 billion primary due to a 21% decrease in the sales volume of petroleum products.
+The lower decline in percentage of costs of sales by 16% compared to the decline of 21% in volume is a result of sales mix.
+This year, the ratio of retail compared to commercial/industrial (C&I) accounts improved due to strategy of Company to push more volume in Retail.
 Retail stations normally sells more premium products like gasoline as opposed by the C&I which is more diesel.

-Selling and administrative expenses increased by 15% as a result of higher rentals, depreciation, salaries & wages as a result of the continuous expansion of the Group's business operations.
+Selling and administrative expenses decreased by 0.70% as a result of lower variable costs like delivery costs due to lower volume, this however was balanced by the higher rentals, depreciation, salaries & wages as a result of the continuous expansion of the Group's business operations.
 With its growing retail presence nationwide and the scaling-up of operations, the Company incurred increases in manpower, and logistics costs thus resulted to the aforementioned increase.
-This quarter operating expenses is however lower by 7% against last year's quarterly average and is lower by 26% compared the operating expenses of fourth quarter of 2013 which is the closer comparison period.
-This 26% gap is more a factor of lower volume in this quarter compared to the immediately preceding quarter.